drbrgo/GACK-PROJECT-1/README.md

 Welcome to Build-A-Beer!

 This application is designed for beer enthusiasts like you!

-We decided to create a custom beer generating application to bring beer customizing to everyday life.
+We decided to create a custom beer generating application to bring beer customizing to your everyday life.
 We want everyone to enjoy customizing a tasty beer of their own in the simplest way.
 You will be able to create your own beer based on features of beer that you enjoy.

 Happy Creating!